jackbartlett20/MCContrails/README.md

 The seed for the random number generator can be set in `simulation.in`.

 Due to the volatility of growth rates in the early plume, it is likely that the dry volume fraction in an interval will try to go above 1 or below 0 at some point.
 For this reason, a tolerance on this property can be chosen where $1 < f_{dry} < 1 + \text{tolerance}$ results in $f_{dry} = 1$ and similarly for below 0.
 The tolerance should be as small as possible.

+Calculating coagulation is a computationally-intensive process.
+To improve performance, coagulation can be calculated only once in a set number of time steps as determined by a user input in `simulation.in`.
+The probability of coagulation is multiplied by this input, so accuracy is only minimally affected.

 The number of superparticles decreases over time as coagulation occurs to ensure that all superparticles have equal number densities.
 This is a requirement for 1-to-1 coagulation and results in the program speeding up as it executes.